Madeleine Parent

+Retiring from union work in 1983 to Montreal, Parent continued her social activist role, focusing on women's rights.
+She became a founding member of the National Action Committee on the Status of Women (NAC) and played an active role in addressing issues faced by immigrant and Aboriginal women.

-In 1955, she was arrested for seditious conspiracy by the government of Maurice Duplessis.
+In 1955, she was arrested for seditious conspiracy by the provincial government of Maurice Duplessis.
 After a six-month incarceration, she was acquitted.

 Early life

-Born in Montréal, Québec in 1918, the daughter of Marie-Anne Rita Forest and J.B.
-Parent, Madeleine Parent received her early education in French at the L’Académie St. Urbain, the Villa-Maria Convent and in English at the Trafalgar School for Girls.
+Born in Montreal, Quebec in 1918, she was the daughter of Marie-Anne Rita Forest and J.B.
+Parent.
+Parent received her early education in French at the L'Académie St. Urbain, the Villa-Maria School and in English at the Trafalgar School for Girls.
 She then attended McGill University, graduating with a B.A. in 1940.
-During her McGill years, she took part in her first collective action through the Canadian Students Assembly (CSA) campaign to seek financial aid for needy students.
+During her McGill years, she took part in her first collective action through the Canadian Students Assembly (CSA) campaign to seek financial aid for students in need.
 She also met Val Bjarnason, a student from British Columbia, at a CSA conference, and married him in 1941.